-product.
-If our predictions were completely accurate, we could simply report and act on all wafers predicted outside of that acceptable range.
-We can see in Table 1 that predictions are far from completely accurate using data collected prior to step 7, which is the last opportunity to implement downstream corrective processing.
+simply report and act on all wafers predicted outside of that acceptable range.
+We can see in table 1 that predictions are far from completely accurate using data collected prior to step 7, which is the last opportunity to implement downstream corrective processing.

-Analogous to predictive sales applications where lift is plotted, i.e. plotting the gain from ranked selection of prospects versus random selection, these predictions can be ordered and ranked.
+Analogous to predictive sales applications where lift is plotted, these predictions can be ordered and ranked.
 Wafers in the extreme tails of the prediction distribution are usually much more likely to be out of range, and of interest in our application.
 The test data are used to estimate expected deviations from the mean.
 Given a specific threshold, for example all wafers predicted above t, overall deviation of the true values from the mean are measured.
 Additionally measured are deviation in the correct direction and deviation in the negative direction.
 A measure of accuracy is provided, where a prediction is scored as correct when it is in the same direction as the true answer, i.e. above or below the mean.
 The results for selected threshold, t, should surpass a minimum degree of accuracy for both direction and deviation.
 An effective threshold must provide highly accurate predictions and identify wafers with meaningfully large absolute deviations from the desired range.

 The selected wafers will undergo corrective processing to increase or decrease their speed.
-In general we consider corrective processing strategies designed to adjust wafers slightly, to move wafers from outside a desired range into the range, rather than trying to move the wafers to the center of the range.
-Assuming a modest increase in speed for a predicted slow wafer, a mistake in prediction could make it too fast and actually degrade the wafer yield, a costly expense.
+In general we use corrective processing strategies designed to adjust wafers slightly, to move wafers from outside a desired range into the range, rather than trying to move the wafers to the center of the range.
+Assuming a modest increase in speed for a predicted slow wafer, a mistake in prediction could put make it too fast and actually degrade the wafer yield, a costly expense.
 However, if the increase in speed maintains the wafer's chips within the upper bound, then the expense is minor.
 Thus, a more detailed analysis of thresholds for prediction is warranted to find an interval where prediction is most accurate.
-Algorithms 3 and 4 are procedures for optimizing the thresholds for detecting high or low values based on predictions of the model described in the Section 4.
+In figure 6, procedures for optimizing the thresholds for detecting high or low values based on predictions of the model described in the Section 4.